ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-hardaker-dnsop-must-not-sha1.md

 RSASHA1-NSEC3-SHA1 {{RFC5155}} algorithms MUST NOT be used when creating DNSKEY and RRSIG records.

-Validating resolvers MAY treat RRSIG records created from DNSKEY records using these algorithms as an unsupported algorithm.
+Validating resolvers SHOULD support validation using these algorithms but MAY treat RRSIG records created from DNSKEY records using these algorithms as an unsupported algorithm.

 # Security Considerations